pgmrgeek/PhotoboothMgr/README.md

 Photoshop should have fired-up via the "Launch.bat". if not, fire up photoshop manually.
 Remove any prior versions of "Onsite.Printing.atn" that might be loaded in the Action Palette.
 Now, load the new "Onsite.Printing.atn" set found in "c:\OnSite\actions\" folder, by dragging & dropping the file into photoshop.

-If you are using Photoshop CS3 or later and encounter problems loading JPGs, you might have to rewrite the "psload.exe" droplet found in the software folder.
+If you are using Photoshop CS3 or later and encounter problems loading JPGs, you should rewrite the "psload.exe" droplet found in the software folder.
 Click "Window->Actions" to open the action palette.
 Looking in the "Onsite.Printing" action set, click on the first action named "Automatic Mode for Droplet", then run "file->Automate->Create Droplet", overwriting psload.exe in the "c:\OnSite\software" folder.
-Do this for the other two droplets as well - psclose.exe and justload.exe.
-In the Action palette, click on "Close all for psclose.exe droplet", then run "file->Automate->Create Droplet", overwriting psclose.exe in the "c:\Onsite\software" folder.
+Do this for the other two droplets as well, psclose.exe and justload.exe.
+Here's how - In the Action palette, in the Onsite.Printing action set, click on "Close all for psclose.exe droplet", then run "file->Automate->Create Droplet", overwriting psclose.exe in the "c:\Onsite\software" folder.
 Again, in the Action palette, click on "Just load an image", then run "file->Automate->Create Droplet", overwriting justload.exe in the "c:\Onsite\software" folder.

 When Pic2Print fires up, it opens the main control panel and a configuration form.
 In the configuration form, select your printer paper size, and the layout you wish to use.
 Check the "File Output Only" box so you can process images without creating prints.
 I suggest selecting each layout, and generating test images to get to know the various layouts.
 You can check/uncheck the foreground, greenscreen, multiple backgrounds, checkboxes, to see their effects on the images and operations.
 Also, email setup works fine.
 MMS text messages go out as email to the various phone carriers.
 See the "README.Email-Setup.txt" file for more information on setting up the email & cloud form.
 Once you do some test runs, look in the "c:\OnSite\printed" folder to see the final outputs.